LaZar00/widescreenUI_mod/README.md

  The changes added to this module are:
 * a.
-Skip Intro checkbox in Character Creation is positioned correctly for Widescreen resolutions.
+Skip Intro checkbox in Character Creation is positioned correctly for Widescreen resolutions. a1.
+Added checkbox DeltaXPos and CheckboxWidth values for wider texts
 * b.
 'Hotkeys' word in Hotkeys Window is centered for Widescreens resolutions.
 * c.
 Numbers in Hotkeys Window are REMOVED (only present left numbers) and added in texture (only WideScreen 16:9 resolutions).\
       I include a texture with drawn numbers.